 Accessibility & prescription status

-LNG (since 2001)8 and UPA (since 2015) EC pills are available without prescription.
+LNG (since 2001)8 and UPA (since 2015) ECPs are available without prescription.
 Both methods can be obtained free of charge if procured with a prescription from the National Health System (NHS).
 EC is available from general practitioners, some hospitals, emergency rooms, contraception and sexual health, and pharmacies.
 EC can also be bought from United Kingdom-based Internet sites.
 Women younger than 16 need a prescription to buy LNG EC.

 LNG and UPA EC can be supplied by nurses, pharmacists, and other health care workers on the authority of a prescriber following a Patient Group Direction (PGD).
 A PGD is a mechanism that enables non-prescribers to directly provide prescription-only medications through partnerships with prescribers.